baaspoolsllc/nodies-batch-send/README.md

    npm install && npm run build && npm run start
    ```

-6. Follow the prompts to enter the necessary information such as the amount, and POKT RPC provider URL.
+6. Follow the prompts to enter the necessary information such as the amount in `uPokt`, and POKT RPC provider URL.

 ## Script Description
 1. The script will ask for a confirmation based off your inputs.